-A preferred name is a name that a person chooses to be identified by, apart from their legal name.
-Cuyahoga Community College (Tri-C®) allows students and employees to use a preferred name.
+A chosen name is the name a person chooses to be identified by apart from their legal name.
+Cuyahoga Community College (Tri-C®) allows students and employees to use a chosen name.

 People may use different personal pronouns in various contexts.
-This includes using no pronouns or only using one’s name.
+This includes using no pronouns or only using their name.
 Below is a chart of some common pronouns and their pronunciations.

-Gender identity describes an individual’s personal sense of their gender, not their biological sex.
-A person’s gender identity may or may not be the same as what they marked as gender on their application to the College.
+Gender identity describes an individual’s sense of their gender — not their biological sex.
+A person’s gender identity may or may not be the same as the gender they marked on their application to the College.

 For more information about personal pronouns, gender identity and why they matter, visit the Safe Zone website.

-You may update your preferred name, add your personal pronouns and/or update your gender identification on my Tri-C space.
-View step-by-step instructions.
-If you do not see your gender designation, please contact your campus Lambda Gender-Sexuality Alliance (GSA) advisor or the Office of Diversity and Inclusion.
+You may update your chosen name, add your personal pronouns and/or update your gender identification in my Tri-C space.

-Your preferred name will appear in the following areas and will substitute for your primary/legal name:
+Your chosen name will appear in the following areas in place of your primary/legal name:

 • Class rosters